chicagolug/chicagolug-pelican/content/news/2014-05-20-mediagoblin-is-the-best.rst

 It also means that, if you make changes to the MediaGoblin source code, you need to be willing to share those changes with others.
-MediaGoblin is licensed under the `GNU Affero General Public License Version 3.0`_ license, so you need to be willing to share with others what has been shared with you.
+MediaGoblin is licensed under the `Clang Affero General Public License Version 3.0`_ license, so you need to be willing to share with others what has been shared with you.

 You Can Do It